WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 - Onboarded 3 members to The Turing Way (2 internal, who will need more proactive engagement)
 - Talk at ONS/RAP and DORA
 - Attended UK carpentries community call and identify how to connect them to Turing
+  - KW: Great community to connect with!
 - CW21 workshop and overall conference engagement
+- Newsletter with project info

+KW: All great work!
+Thank you! :pray:

 #### What did you struggle with?
 - Getting the release out